 My goal with this blog and my Youtube Channel is to…

 - Create a community where we can share knowledge tips & strategies, support each other, and even collaborate on projects.

-- Help you realize there is a way to make money yourself, working for yourself outside of a job.
+- Help you realize there are real ways to make money yourself, working for yourself outside of a job.

 - Help you take an inventory of your skills, passions, and interests and helping you figure out a way to use that to add value for others and in turn make money.